 We develop genuine, long-term relationships with local communities through continuous engagement.

-We identify first what they most require to move forwards, planning together and intelligently allocating resources to act as seeds, laying the conditions for growth of crucial elements such as sustainable infrastructure, microenterprise, and affordable housing,
+We identify first what they most require to move forwards, planning together and helping them to allocate the resources and opportunities that development can bring to act as seeds, laying conditions for growth of crucial elements such as sustainable infrastructure, microenterprise, and affordable housing,

-This is supported by social and economic management organisations that we set up, to create opportunities that will persist far into the future.
+This is supported by social and economic management organisations that we set up to support growth that will persist far into the future.

 Every part of what RCDC does is about giving agency to local communities, providing them with the tools and capacities they need to build the urban environment they deserve to inhabit.